Tools for letting the macOS Keychain verify certs for python requests

 cert='taco'could match a CN of

-taco party. macsesh will drop anything that is not an exact match.
+- After the "subject contains" search, macsesh will drop anything that is not an exact string match.

 - The resulting certs may have been renewed, and the old certs are still in the keychain. macsesh sorts them by "not valid after" date and picks the one with the longest lifespan.